huychau/git/README.md

  _Note: Enter all if you don't need modifier_

 1. Branch
  - Create branch
 ```
 git flow feature branch-name (create base on develop)
 git flow hotfix branch-name (create base on master)
 ```
-- Finish up a feature
+ - Finish up a feature (branch)
   + Merges MYFEATURE into 'develop'
   + Removes the feature branch
   + Switches back to 'develop' branch
 ```
 git flow feature finish branch-name
 ```
+ _Note: See about `Branch` for more details_